What is Catheterization?

 Remember, just as no one catheter works for everyone across the board, no single self-catheterization schedule or regimen works for everyone either.
 For example, one person with severe bladder retention may have to cath 6 times per day.
 However, another person may only be prescribed to self-cath once a day if they experience mild incomplete bladder emptying.

 When talking to your medical professional, be sure to ask questions to get specific details.
 There are no wrong questions.
-You should have a good understanding of not only how to catheterize but also how to schedule your self-catheterizations throughout the day.
+You should have a good understanding of not only how to cath but also how often to cath.

 How To Perform Catheterization

-It is a simple procedure that almost anyone can learn to do – even many catheter-users with limited hand dexterity.
+It is a simple procedure that almost anyone can learn to do, even catheter users with limited hand dexterity.
 However, it’s understandable that many new users may have some anxiety or fears about learning to cath.
-No matter the reason for needing to catheterize, you can become comfortable and confident with the self-catheterization process at any age.
+No matter the reason for needing to catheterize, you can become comfortable and confident with using catheters at any age.

 Typically, your healthcare professional will demonstrate how to insert and use a catheter.
 Catheters for women can vary in French sizes (diameter).
 However, the average female catheter length is 6 inches long.